smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Getting Remote Control Modules
-If the vehicle supports multiple modules of a module type you will have to pass in the `moduleID` along with the module type to access that module.
+If the vehicle supports multiple modules of a module type you will have to pass in the `moduleID` along with the module type to control that module.
 To get a list of all modules you can check the `SDLGetSystemCapabilityResponse`s `remoteControlCapability` object.
 The `moduleID` is contained within `moduleInfo` in the remote control capability module.

 @![iOS]
 ##### Objective-C